Gas Valve Solenoid Failure

 Step 1

-Before touching any internal components, unplug the dryer from the wall outlet and close the manual gas shutoff valve on the supply line behind the unit — skipping either step risks electric shock or gas exposure.
-Let the dryer sit unplugged for at least 5 minutes to allow any residual charge in the capacitors to dissipate.
-Note that the LG DLGX5501V uses an electronic glow-bar igniter with no standing pilot light, so there is no pilot flame to extinguish before you begin.
+Before you dive into any internal components, unplug the dryer from the wall outlet and close the manual gas shutoff valve on the supply line behind the unit.
+Skipping either step puts you at risk for electric shock or gas exposure.
+Let the dryer sit unplugged for at least 5 minutes to ensure any residual charge in the capacitors has dissipated.
+Keep in mind that the LG DLGX5501V uses an electronic glow-bar igniter with no standing pilot light, so there’s no pilot flame to extinguish.

 Step 2

-Remove the rear panel by backing out the five ¼-inch hex screws and setting the panel aside — this exposes the full burner and gas valve assembly.
-Locate the gas valve, identifiable as a steel housing mounted along the burner tube with two or three cylindrical solenoid coils clipped onto the valve body.
-These solenoids are the most common failure point on this model: when a coil burns out, it stays closed and starves the burner of gas even when the igniter glows correctly.
+Remove the rear panel by unscrewing the five ¼-inch hex screws and setting the panel aside.
+This gives you access to the full burner and gas valve assembly.
+Locate the gas valve; it’s identifiable as a steel housing mounted along the burner tube with two or three cylindrical solenoid coils clipped onto the valve body.
+These solenoids are the most common failure point on this model: when a coil burns out, it remains closed and prevents the burner from receiving gas, even if the igniter glows correctly.

 Step 3

-Disconnect the wire leads from each solenoid coil individually and test each one on the Rx1 ohms setting of your multimeter to determine which coil has failed.
-The primary coil should read approximately 1,300 ohms; the secondary coils should read between 90 and 600 ohms — a reading of infinite resistance (open circuit) on any coil confirms it is burned out and must be replaced.
-The coils are sold as a kit and snap directly off and onto the valve body, so you replace only the coils, not the entire valve, which keeps parts cost low.
+Disconnect the wire leads from each solenoid coil one at a time and test each one using the Rx1 ohms setting on your multimeter.
+The primary coil should read approximately 1,300 ohms, while the secondary coils should read between 90 and 600 ohms.
+If any coil reads infinite resistance (open circuit), that coil has burned out and needs replacement.
+These coils are sold as a kit and snap directly off and onto the valve body, allowing you to replace only the coils and keep parts costs down.

 Step 4

-While the burner area is accessible, test the igniter — the glow bar mounted just below the burner tube — because a weak igniter is the second most common cause of gas valve solenoid symptoms.
-Set your multimeter to Rx1 and probe the igniter terminals; a healthy igniter reads 50 to 400 ohms, while a reading above 600 ohms or an open circuit means the igniter can no longer reach the threshold temperature required to signal the solenoid coils to open.
-Pro tip: even if the igniter visually glows during a cycle, a high resistance reading means it glows too dimly and too slowly to trip the solenoids, mimicking a solenoid failure.
+While you have the burner area accessible, check the igniter — the glow bar mounted just below the burner tube.
+A weak igniter is the second most common cause of symptoms similar to gas valve solenoid failure.
+Set your multimeter to Rx1 and probe the igniter terminals; a healthy igniter should read between 50 and 400 ohms.
+If you get a reading above 600 ohms or an open circuit, the igniter can no longer reach the temperature threshold needed to signal the solenoid coils to open.
+A pro tip: even if the igniter visibly glows during a cycle, a high resistance reading means it’s not glowing brightly enough to trigger the solenoids, mimicking a solenoid failure.

 Step 5

-Test the radiant flame sensor — the small bi-metal safety device clipped near the igniter — because a failed sensor will also prevent the solenoids from opening regardless of coil or igniter condition.
-At room temperature the sensor contacts should be closed, so set your multimeter to Rx1 and confirm you get a continuity reading near zero ohms; an open reading at room temperature means the sensor has tripped permanently and needs to be replaced.
-This sensor is a thermal fuse-style device designed to fail safe, so never bypass it or reuse a sensor that has already opened.
+You’ll also need to test the radiant flame sensor — the small bi-metal safety device clipped near the igniter.
+A failed sensor will prevent the solenoids from opening, regardless of the condition of the coils or igniter.
+At room temperature, the sensor contacts should be closed; use your multimeter set to Rx1 to confirm you get a continuity reading near zero ohms.
+If you get an open reading at room temperature, the sensor has tripped permanently and needs replacement.
+This sensor is designed to fail safe, so never bypass it or reuse a sensor that has already opened.

 Step 6

-Close the manual gas shutoff valve before reassembling the rear panel so gas cannot flow while you are securing the screws.
-Once the panel is back in place with all five screws tightened, reopen the gas shutoff valve, plug the dryer in, and run a full heated cycle.
-Watch or listen for the burner to ignite within the first two to three minutes of the heat cycle — a successful ignition with a steady flame confirms the solenoids, igniter, and sensor are all functioning correctly; if the burner still fails to light, recheck your solenoid resistance readings and verify all wire connectors are fully seated.
+Before reassembling the rear panel, make sure to close the manual gas shutoff valve so that gas cannot flow while you secure the screws.
+Once the panel is back in place with all five screws tightened, reopen the gas shutoff valve, plug the dryer back in, and run a full heated cycle.
+Watch or listen for the burner to ignite within the first two to three minutes of the heat cycle — a successful ignition with a steady flame indicates that the solenoids, igniter, and sensor are all functioning properly.
+If the burner still fails to light, double-check your solenoid resistance readings and ensure all wire connectors are fully seated.

 Where to Buy Replacement Parts